-Note: This attribute is renamed from USE_DSP48 to recognize that some of the newer DSP blocks are different sizes.
-Using the attribute USE_DSP48 still works even with the DSPs of different sizes.
+Note: This attribute is renamed from USE\DSP48 to recognize that some of the newer DSP blocks are different sizes.
+Using the attribute USE\DSP48 still works even with the DSPs of different sizes.

-RECOMMENDED: Xilinx recommends that you change any USE_DSP48 to the new attribute name, USE_DSP.
+RECOMMENDED: Xilinx recommends that you change any USE\DSP48 to the new attribute name, USE\DSP.

-USE_DSP instructs the synthesis tool how to deal with synthesis arithmetic structures.
+USE\DSP instructs the synthesis tool how to deal with synthesis arithmetic structures.
 By default, unless there are timing concerns or threshold limits, synthesis attempts to infer mults, mult-add, mult-sub, and mult-accumulate type structures into DSP blocks.

 Adders, subtracters, and accumulators can go into these blocks also, but by default are implemented with the logic instead of with DSP blocks.
-The USE_DSP attribute overrides the default behavior and force these structures into DSP blocks.
+The USE\DSP attribute overrides the default behavior and force these structures into DSP blocks.

-Accepted values are: "logic", "yes", and "no":
+Accepted values are: "logic", "simd", "yes", and "no":

 - The "logic" value is used specifically for XOR structures to go into the DSP primitives.
-For "logic", this attribute can be placed on the module/architecture level only. - The "yes" and "no" values instruct the tool to either put the logic into a DSP or not.
+For "logic", this attribute can be placed on the module/architecture level only. - The "simd" is used to instruct the tool to put SIMD structures (Single-instruction-multiple-data) into DSPs.
+Please see the templates for examples. - The "yes" and "no" values instruct the tool to either put the logic into a DSP or not.
 These values can be placed in the RTL on signals, architecture, components, entities, and modules.
 The priority is: 1.
 Signals.
 2. Architectures and components.
 3. Modules and entities.